gvwilson/sensibleadventures/misc/bear-02.md

 fifty yards away from the smugglers when Muddh raised his arm.
 "Hello, hello!" he called.
 "So glad you could come."

-"I am Lormay Gandan-o Prince," the prince said loudly, hoping that his voice wouldn't crack, and that he would be brave if battle came.
+"I am Thokmay Gandan-o Prince," the prince said loudly, hoping that his voice wouldn't crack, and that he would be brave if battle came.
 "I am looking for my sister, the Princess Ogmin.
 We fear she has been abducted."